JackSzwergold/ArsAurum-Main/user/pages/01.home/default.md

 Also, when people started to connect me and the _Royal Journal_ with my dayjob at _the Onion_ it really started to get sickening.

 _The Onion_ famously did not accept any unsolicted submissions.
-So when people connected me, an the _Royal Journal_
+So when people connected me, the _Royal Journal_ and _the Onion_ I started to get tons of unsolicited and crappy, headline and story idea pitches from random people.